 - Nipple cream, nipple shields, nursing pads – some hospitals in Singapore like Thomson Hospital will include this in their going-home gift bag for you.
 They gave me a small luggage with nipple creams, nursing pads, baby skincare and bathing set, belly wrap and I forgot the others but I think there were a few diapers in there.

-- Breastfeeding pillow – OPTIONAL – Never thought I’d need one before but it was a great help, made holding the baby less tiring.
-I even used it to put my baby in a sitting position.
+- Nursing pillow – OPTIONAL – Never thought I’d need one before but it was a great help, made holding the baby less tiring.
+I even used it to propped my baby in a sitting position.

 - Nursing cover – OPTIONAL – If you’re a little shy breastfeeding your child in